Our investment philosophy

 “Smart Beta approach

 The prudent strategy is to invest in low-cost funds that invest systematically (avoiding stock selection and market timing strategies) and that target unique sources of risk (factors), and have the discipline to stay the course.
-That will provide you with the greatest odds of achieving your financial goals
+Long term this will provide you with the greatest odds of achieving your financial goals

 Investment strategy adopted:

 After much due diligence Lyfords adopted a “Smart Beta approach” to constructing investment portfolios.
-Studies have shown that active fund managers are not consistently delivering fund out-performance.
+Studies such as those referred to above have shown that active fund managers are not consistently delivering fund out-performance.
 Their overall fees make for a worst outcome than passive funds.

 The key benefits for our clients are: